This bright, fresh salad combines sweet peas with goat cheese and candied hazelnuts for the ultimate springtime dish or light weeknight dinner!

 Instructions

-- Preheat oven to 350°F. Place the nuts on a rimmed baking sheet lined with parchment paper.
+- Heat the oven.
+Preheat oven to 350°F. Place the nuts on a rimmed baking sheet lined with parchment paper.
 Roast for 15 minutes.
 Let the nuts cool while you make the vinaigrette and then rub the skins off of the hazelnuts.

-- To make the vinaigrette, whisk the vinegar, honey, lemon juice and zest together in a small bowl.
+- Make the viniagrette.
+Whisk the vinegar, honey, lemon juice and zest together in a small bowl.
 Add the olive oil and continue whisking until blended.

-- To make the hazelnuts, place the sugar in a small non-stick saucepan and add 2 teaspoons sugar.
+- Candy the hazelnuts.
+Add the sugar to a small non-stick saucepan and add 2 teaspoons of water.
 Heat over medium-high heat and stir constantly until the sugar dissolves.
 Cook for 2 more minutes and then add the hazelnuts.
-Continue stirring until the hazelnuts are costed.
-Remove from pan and spread onto parchment paper to cool.
-Try to separate the nuts so they don’t stick together in clumps as the sugar cools.
+Continue stirring until the hazelnuts are coated.
+Remove the nuts from pan and spread them onto parchment paper to cool.
+Try to separate the nuts so they don't stick together in clumps as the sugar cools.

-- Inset a steamer basket into a medium saucepan filled with about 2″ of water.
+- Steam the peas.
+Insert a steamer basket into a medium saucepan filled with about 2" of water.
 Bring to a boil over medium-high heat.
 Add the peas and reduce heat to medium.
 Cover and steam for 12 minutes, until peas are tender.

-- Remove peas from the pan and place in a medium mixing bowl.
+- Assemble the salad.
+Remove peas from the pan and place in a medium mixing bowl.
 Add the shallots, salt and pepper, mix well.
 Add the vinaigrette and toss to coat.
 Top with goat cheese, hazelnuts and minced mint leaves.
 Serve immediately.

 Notes